shoepaladin/causalinference_crashcourse/README.md

 ## Covered Topics
 ### 1. Foundations of Causal Inference
 This covers how the causal inference problem can be thought of as a missing data problem.
 Specifically the missing counterfactual problem, based on the Potential Outcomes mental model.
+*Update 10-apr-2022* Notebook support for how causal models and traditional ML models are different.

 ### 2. Defining Some ATE/ATET Causal Models
 This covers some causal models for estimating the Average Treatment Effect (ATE) and Average Treatment Effect on the Treated (ATET) using cross-sectional causal models.
 It covers: